inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 **It's the way you connect nodes with eachother that makes up the script code!**

-To illustrate this, the two code examples from above have been "rewritten" into the following flowgraph:
+To illustrate this, the two code examples from above have been "rewritten" into the following visual script:

 ## Why 3D visual scripting?
 TODO

+# Architecture
+TODO

-## Name?
+## Naming the system
 Inexor's 3D visual scripting system needs a keyword as a name.

 ### Idea 1: FEYNMAN
 To name Inexor's visual scripting enviroment after physicist and nobel price winner _Richard Feynman_ would be an appropriate suggestion.
 Feynman was one of the most brilliant scientists of the 20st century and he had a neck for illustrating the most complex things with in the easiest way.
 His Feynman Diagrams for example are still in use.
 The have nothing in common with a flowgraph for game logic but they look similar.

-# What's the plan
-TODO

 ## Proof of concept
-TODO

-# Architecture
-TODO
+A very basic system has already been implemented.

 ## Terminology
 There are various different **types** of nodes and each has their specific **attributes** and **methods**.

 * An **attribute** represents a property of a node.
 * A **method** is something a node can do. method may accept **parameters**.